Who We Are

 The Northwest Tennessee Local Food Network (LFN) is a group of agricultural producers, consumers, businesses and organizations that meet on a rotating basis throughout the year to convene, share information, strengthen connections and forge new collaborations.
 The underlying effort of the LFN is to build a new food system, one that will be local and regional through multiple strategies to strengthen the local economy while enriching the connection communities have with fresh, healthy food.
 It’s a pretty audacious goal and it’s going to take everybody to make it work.
 That’s why we have a lot of sessions on very different parts of the food system – we’re trying to do a huge thing.

 In 2015, members of the LFN Steering Committee requested assistance through the national Local Foods, Local Places program to develop an action plan for advancing the local food system.
 Currently, NTEC supports the network financially and also logistically through a grant with the Delta Regional Authority, but there are many other players that are involved in the network.

 The role of the LFN Steering Committee and action committees is to facilitate and catalyze actions that are, incrementally, strengthening our local food system by increasing awareness, production and consumption of local foods.

 NTEC and partners are hosting a series of FREE community dinner forums called "Using Food to Build Community" to provide an ongoing platform for Weakley County residents to gather and discuss issues and opportunities around strengthening our local food system.
 The LFN has open and free participation with the opportunity to improve economic development, livability and public health outcomes in our communities, county, region and state at large.

-REGISTER HERE TO GET YOUR FARM OR AGRI-BUSINESS IN THIS YEAR'S GUIDE BY APRIL 30, 2017.
+REGISTER HERE TO GET YOUR FARM OR AGRI-BUSINESS IN THIS YEAR'S GUIDE.